KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 * **Sensitive PI Categories**

-This is a common list of sensitive PI categories, although, their are additional categories for different jurisdictions.
+This is a common list of sensitive PI categories, although, their are additional categories for different jurisdictions, and different interpretation of some categories, we have provided a common list and the option to add a specifically defined Sensitive PI type.

   * Health
   * Financial